Dakoina/eos-tod-tandem-companion/README.md

 # Empire of Storms & Tower of Dawn, a tandem reading companion app
-A Simple PWA tandem read app for Sarah J Maas's Empire of Storms and Tower of Dawn books.
+A Simple PWA tandem reading app for Sarah J Maas's Empire of Storms and Tower of Dawn books.
+An easy way to track your progress.

+This app stores data in your browser, so if you happen to switch browsers or something clears your browsers data, you will of course lose your progress.

 ## How to Install on iPhone and Android